camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 <TabItem value='console'>

-Use the "Import Diagram" button to inject the BPMN-model you just downloaded into the diagram
+Click **Import Diagram** to inject the BPMN-model you just downloaded into the diagram.

 ![processId-cloud](./img/cloud-modeler-advanced-process-id.png)

-This workflow includes a Service Task and an XOR Gateway.
-Select the Service Task and fill in the properties.
-Set the task-type to 'test-worker'.
+This workflow includes a service task and an XOR gateway.
+Select the service task and fill in the properties.
+Set the **Type** to `test-worker`.

 ![workflow-cloud](./img/cloud-modeler-advanced.png)

-Deploy the new workflow using the "Save & Deploy" button.
+Deploy the new workflow using the **Save & Deploy** button.

 Make sure you have [created a client](./setup-client-connection-credentials.md) and [connected a cluster](connect-to-your-cluster.md).